edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 and see that the DB is indeed updated with embeddings and other relevant data.

 Communication between the client and the server
 ===============================================
 Now that we have embeddings we can start working on the handler for user requests.
 The idea is that user submits a question to our server and we send him/her answer back.
 We basically have to define a route and an HTTP request handler.
-Since we use Next, we don't need separate server and we can do all this within our project using `next route handler
+Since we use .js, we don't need separate server and we can do all this within our project using `next route handler
 <https://nextjs.org/docs/app/building-your-application/routing/route-handlers>`_.